Japan

 Below - black bear waring signs on our first cycling day on Hokkaido Island.

 We headed off on our first cycle day in Japan, excited and ready for a new experience.
-Heading off on the east coast seemed to make sense!
+The east coast route seemed to make sense!

 This soon changed after 20 miles when our sim card failed and we realised there was no option but to cycle back to Chitose and replace the card.